lenkavaculciakova/lesion_volume/readme.md

 # Calculating lesion volume
 ## Requirements
 - Python 2.7.x
-- you need to install a module called xlrd : 'pip install xlrd'
+- you need to install modules xlrd and numpy: 'pip install xlrd numpy'
 ## How to use this code
 - the functionality is in the `func.py` and can be used like this:
 ```